srg-bnd/srg-bnd/README.md

 🎓 Bachelor's degree in Computer Science at Tomsk

-👾 Studying game design at Moscow MIPT
+👾 Studying game design at MIPT

 ✉ How to reach me: [@srg_bnd](https://t.me/s/srg_bnd)